How to train to smash a 2km erg

 Training plan for 2km erg

 This just cycle takes 11 days to complete once over.
-However you will be needing to repeat the cycle until you manage to get the time you are aiming for.
+However, you will need to repeat the process until you manage to get the time you are aiming for.
 Initially I would look to reach a time of 7min 30sec.
-After that you should be looking to take chunks out of that time during every 11 day cycle.
+After that, you should be looking to take chunks out of that time during every 11-day cycle.

 Day 1: Row for 30 seconds with 90 seconds recovery time.
-Begin with an aim of rowing for 150m per 30 second phase and add to 1m every round.
-Increase this as much as you can, remember we want to be aiming for 170m per 30 second phase.
+Begin with the aim of rowing for 150m per 30-second phase and add to 1m every round.
+Increase this as much as you can, remember we want to aim for 170m per 30-second phase.

 Day 2: Rest.
-This could be active rest if you are someone who cannot stop themselves working out.
-A slow 2km over 10 minutes can help to get blood rushing to the muscles and actually aid in your recovery and help to build to an elite time for your 2km erg.
+This could be active rest if you cannot stop working out.
+A slow 2km over 10 minutes can help to get blood rushing to the muscles and aid in your recovery and help to build to an elite time for your 2km erg.

 Day 4: Rest/ Active rest